 Honorary degrees vary in salutation.
 Humor can be used.
 Presentation of honorary degrees is far more ceremonious than other degrees.
-The Dean of the College will call the candidate to position.
+The Provost will call the candidate to position.
 The candidate is joined at this point by the Faculty members who will perform the hooding.
-The Dean of the College will read the salutary citation and present the candidate.
+The Provost will read the salutary citation and present the candidate.
 The candidate will move forward, and the President will read the conferring salutation.
 The Faculty members will hood the candidate and the President will present the diploma.
 Academic salutes are used during any honorary when either the President or the candidate is being addressed.
 The hooding committee should be of equal rank to the degree being conferred or of a correlative discipline.